 If you were learning to drive and your driving instructor got frustrated at you for AGAIN stalling the car.
 He started telling you off and said “That’s it!
 I’ve had enough, no T.V for you tonight, Get out of my car and go to your room!!”

 How would that help you learn how to drive the car more effectively?

 We just wouldn’t behave like this in normal life and use consequences to change someone else’s behaviour.

 It really is amazing how we talk SO differently to children.
-If we wouldn’t talk to an adult like that then why do we think it is affective for a child?
+If we wouldn’t talk to an adult like that then why do we think it is effective for a child?

 LET’S NOW LOOK AT THE BREAKDOWN OF WHY IT DOESN’T WORK.

-We might stop the behaviour in the moment, but then what?
+We might stop the behaviour at the moment, but then what?

 We fail to teach what they should do next time.
 Self-control and skills are the only way to change behaviour in the long-term

 Fear and control come at a high price to our relationship.
 Our true power is not in how many consequences we can dish out but the power of our connectedness.
 Control can only get us so far.